 Strategies for Success

-The possibilities AppExchange offers are exciting, but before you start downloading every app in sight you need to develop a strategy.
-A solid AppExchange strategy helps ensure that you’re getting the highest value apps without duplicating functionality or investing in something that you don’t need.
+The AppExchange is full of solutions to virtually any business challenge, ranging from generating documents to managing an entire ERP system for a manufacturing company.
+The possibilities the AppExchange offers are exciting, but before you start downloading every app in sight, it’s best practice to develop a strategy.
+A solid AppExchange strategy helps ensure that you’re getting the highest value solutions without duplicating functionality or investing in something that you don’t need.

 Follow these steps to develop a good AppExchange strategy.

-- When you find an app that you think meets your needs, download the app in a test environment (like a free Developer Edition or sandbox).
+- When you find an app that you think meets your needs, download the app in a test environment (such as a scratch org or sandbox, or a free Developer Edition org).
 Ensure that the app you’re installing doesn’t interfere with any other apps you’ve installed or customizations you’ve made.
-Sandboxes are copies of your organization in a separate environment.
-They’re used for development and testing.
-See Sandbox Overview.

-- You’re ready to go!
-You’ll install and deploy your app in your production environment.
+You’re ready to go!
+Time to install and deploy your app in your production environment.
 Make sure you keep your users in the loop about what’s changing, and provide training and documentation as necessary.

 Install Your First App

-Let’s say you find this great app on AppExchange that gives you a fancy set of dashboards for your org.
+Let’s say you find this great app on AppExchange that allows you to track user adoption.

 To install the app, click Get It Now.
-This button takes you to the installation wizard that guides you through the steps.
-Here are two key questions you need to answer during the installation process:
+This button takes you to the installation wizard that guides you through the installation steps.
+Here are two key questions to answer during the installation process.

-Where do I install the app, production or sandbox?
+Q: Where do I install the app: production or sandbox?

-In general, it’s a best practice to first install apps in a nonproduction environment like a sandbox or Developer Edition org.
+A: In general, it’s best practice to install apps first in a nonproduction environment like a scratch org, sandbox or Developer Edition org.
 Testing the app first helps you avoid conflicts in production with things like object names.